 This article still needs to address many questions.
 In order to further secure our React web application, let’s take a look at how we can do that.

-During the development of an application, focus is not on security.
+During the React JS development, the focus is not on security.
 Consequently, 83% of the applications revealed at least one security flaw during the initial scan.
 On top of that, out of every three applications, at least two are not certified according to the Open Web Application Security (OWASP) top 10 vulnerability test and the Sys Admin Audit Network and Security (SANS) top 25 security flaw test.

 Having the right understanding of where and why to use React Web applications is important for a company looking to implement it.
 You should also be aware of the Top 10 Web application security risks provided by OWASP.